7 Strategies To Improve Self-Awareness in Leadership

-In this article, we explain what self-awareness in leadership is, give examples of the main traits that self-aware leaders embody and offer several ways you can improve self-awareness in your leadership.
+In this article, we discuss self-awareness in leadership and the main traits embodied by self-aware leaders, and we offer seven strategies to help you improve self-awareness in your leadership.

 What is self-awareness in leadership?

 Self-awareness in leadership is an understanding of how your personality traits, habits and abilities affect your interactions with the people around you, particularly in the workplace.
-Leaders who are self-aware actively reflect on how their words and actions are perceived by others and work to change any of their own shortcomings so they can lead their peers more effectively.
+Leaders who are self-aware actively reflect on how others perceive their words and actions and work to change their approaches so they can lead their peers more effectively.
 Self-awareness leads to personal control and growth that helps leaders use their strengths to guide teams to the best possible outcomes.

 Why is self-awareness in leadership important?

-Self-awareness helps leaders make better choices.
-Effective leaders use self-awareness to manage their own behavior and relationships.
-Leaders need to develop self-knowledge to better compensate for their natural tendencies and abilities as they make decisions in the workplace.
+Assisting leaders in making better choices: Effective leaders use self-awareness to manage their own behavior and relationships.
+Leaders can develop self-knowledge to better compensate for their natural tendencies and abilities as they make decisions in the workplace.

-Self-awareness helps leaders understand what they bring to their role.
-Understanding their strengths in both industry skills and knowledge as well as personal characteristics allows a leader to better perform their responsibilities within an organization.
+Helping leaders understand what they bring to their role: Understanding their strengths in both industry knowledge and personal characteristics helps leaders to better perform their responsibilities within an organization.

-Self-awareness allows leaders to be realistic in their expectations.
-Part of leadership is inspiring a team to work toward growth and to meet goals.
+Allowing leaders to be realistic in their expectations: Part of effective leadership is inspiring a team to work toward growth and meet goals.
 Self-aware leaders know how to balance what they want their team to accomplish with the creative vision they bring to the group.